Skip to main content Skip to secondary navigation

 Notification

-Departments and programs will notify prospective students about admissions decisions by the end of winter quarter or early spring quarter 2023.
-If a student receives admission to a SDSS graduate program and is also selected as a Dean’s Graduate Scholar, they will be contacted by the DEI office to let them know that they have received this award.
+Departments and programs will notify prospective students about admissions decisions by the end of the winter quarter or early spring quarter of the new year.
+If a student receives admission to an SDSS graduate program and is also selected as a Dean’s Graduate Scholar, they will be contacted by the DEI office to let them know that they have received this award.
 The DEI director will notify departments/programs about Dean’s Grad Scholars decisions as well.

 Candidates will be evaluated by a committee based on academic excellence and their potential to support the School’s commitment to diversity through leadership, service, and/or personal experience.
 The committee can also take into consideration a faculty mentor’s ability to support the candidate’s research goals and to advance an inclusive working environment in the School.